gskabdwal/gskabdwal/README.md

 - 👋 Hi, I’m Gaurav Singh Kabdwal
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Data Structures and Algorithms using Java
+- 🌱 I’m currently learning Data Structures and Algorithms
 - 📫 How to reach me  gskabdwal@gmail.com or www.linkedin.com/in/gauravkabdwal

 <!---